ls1intum/Artemis/docs/user/plagiarism-check.rst

         Plagiarism detection can take a long time for large courses.
 1. Detect plagiarism.
 The user can execute the plagiarism check using this action.

 2. Rerun plagiarism detection.
 The user can rerun the plagiarism check by executing this action.
-It can be helpful to check the plagiarism with different settings mentioned in section
+It can be helpful to check the plagiarism with different settings mentioned in section.

 3. Clean up.
 The user can clean up the latest plagiarism check results for the selected exercise.
 It helps to keep the database clean and safe storage capacity.
 Moreover, it should improve the overall system performance.
-To execute the clean-up action the user must approve it by clicking ok on the dialog, as this action cleans all potentially approved or denied plagiarism cases.
+To execute the clean-up action, the user must approve it by clicking ok on the dialog, as this action cleans all potentially approved or denied plagiarism cases.

 |clean-up-dialog|